 - Have un-iversaries.
 This is when you celebrate those important milestones on alternate days.
 Stay up until midnight and make a New Year’s toast – even if it’s in the middle of August.
 Buy a cake and blow out your candles six months before your actual birthday.
 Make a Thanksgiving feast and invite your friends and family over no matter what time of year it is.

-Contact Patient Central for personalized, one-to-one support from an Associate.
+Contact PanCAN Patient Services for personalized, free, personal one-to-one support from a Case Manager.
 All information and services are provided free of charge because of the philanthropy of generous friends.